Logiqx/gpx-ideas/docs/extensions/gpx_air/README.md

   - e.g. tachometers, temperatures, pressures, fuel, batteries, etc
 - Angle-of-attack (AOA) sensors are not included at this time
 - Glide ratio / slope is not included because it can be determined from ground speed (SOG) and rate of descent (using ROC)
+- Slip / skid indicator shows whether the aircraft is in coordinated flight during a turn, using an inclinometer - e.g. ball in a tube or [yaw string](https://en.wikipedia.org/wiki/Yaw_string)